 The Company's business activities, together with the factors likely to affect its future development, performance and position are set out in the Strategic report and the Directors' report.
-The Statement of financial position reflects the impact of assuming $\pounds 25,197,000$ of historic liabilities when the MCPS-PRS Alliance dissolved in 2013.
-As a result, PfM has a net deficit of $\pounds 45,780,000$ at 31 December 2023 (2022 - $\pounds 40,258,000$).
-The deficit has increased from 2022 mainly as a result of the accounting valuation of the defined benefit schemes declining further from a net deficit of $\pounds 4,848,000$ to a net deficit position of $\pounds 10,087,000$.
-The Group is continuing to make annual payments into the schemes through to June 2030, with the intention of the schemes reaching self-sufficiency by December 2032.
+The Statement of financial position reflects the impact of assuming £25,197,000 of historic liabilities when the MCPS-PRS Alliance dissolved in 2013.
+As a result, PfM has a net deficit of £48,437,000 at 31 December 2024 (2023 - \pounds 45,780,000).
+The deficit has increased from 2023 mainly as a result of the accounting valuation of the defined benefit schemes declining further from a net deficit of £10,087,000 to a net deficit position of £12,647,000.
+The Group is continuing to make annual payments into the schemes through to June 2030, with the intention of the schemes reaching self-sufficiency by this date.